brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 8. Storage and Indexing Internals

-In plain English, indexes are like the back-of-the-book index in a textbook.
+Indexes are like the back-of-the-book index in a textbook.
 Instead of reading every page to find mentions of "photosynthesis," you flip to the index, see "photosynthesis: pp. 17, 42, 88," and jump straight there.
 Database indexes do the same thing for table rows.
 They let the database skip past the 99.9% of rows that don't match your query.
 The trade-off is that maintaining the index slows down inserts and updates (someone has to keep it sorted), so you don't index everything.
 Picking the right indexes is one of the highest-leverage things a database engineer does for query performance.

 ### Storage media, three tiers of memory